 We have historically financed a significant portion of our growth and operations in part through the assumption of debt.
 Should an event of default occur under any applicable loan documents, our business would be materially adversely affected.
-Further, our current credit arrangement with Oaktree restricts our and certain of our partner companies' abilities to take certain actions.
+Further, our current credit arrangement with Oaktree restricts our and certain of our subsidiaries' and partner companies' abilities to take certain actions.

-At December 31, 2022, the total amount of debt outstanding, net of the debt discount, was \$91.7 million.
+At March 31, 2024, the total amount of debt outstanding, net of the debt discount, was \$60.9 million.
 If we default on our obligations, the holders of our debt may declare the outstanding amounts immediately payable together with accrued interest, and/or take possession of any pledged collateral.
 If an event of default occurs, we may be unable to cure it within the applicable cure period, if at all.
 If the maturity of our indebtedness is accelerated, we may not have sufficient funds available for repayment and we may be unable to borrow or obtain sufficient funds to replace the accelerated indebtedness on terms acceptable to us, or at all.
 In addition, current or future debt obligations may limit our ability to finance future operations, satisfy capital needs, or to engage in, expand or pursue our business activities.
 Such restrictions may also prevent us from engaging in activities that could be beneficial to our business and our stockholders unless we repay the outstanding debt, which may not be desirable or possible.

-On August 27, 2020, we entered into the Oaktree Agreement with Oaktree.
-The Oaktree Agreement contains certain affirmative and negative covenants restricting our and certain of our subsidiaries' and partner companies' abilities to take certain actions, especially as pertains indebtedness, liens, investments, affiliate transactions, acquisitions, mergers, dispositions, prepayment of other indebtedness, dividends and other distributions (subject in each case to exceptions).
+On August 27, 2020, we entered into a \$60 million senior secured credit agreement (the "Oaktree Agreement" and the debt thereunder, the "Oaktree Note") with Oaktree Fund Administration, LLC and the lenders from time-to-time party thereto (collectively, "Oaktree").
+At March 31, 2024 the amount outstanding under the Oaktree Agreement was \$50 million.
+The Oaktree Agreement contains certain affirmative and negative covenants restricting our and certain of our subsidiaries' abilities to take certain actions, especially as pertains indebtedness, liens, investments, affiliate transactions, acquisitions, mergers, dispositions, prepayment of other indebtedness, dividends and other distributions (subject in each case to exceptions).
 The Oaktree Agreement also contains financial covenants obligating us to maintain a minimum liquidity amount and a minimum amount of revenue, in both cases subject to exceptions.
 The breach of any such provisions (even, potentially, in an immaterial manner) could result in an event of default under the Oaktree Agreement, the announcement and impact of which could have a negative impact on the trading prices of our securities.
-The restrictions imposed by such provisions may also inhibit our and certain of our subsidiaries' and partner companies' ability to enter into certain transactions or arrangements that management otherwise believes would be in our best interests, such as dispositions that would result in cash inflows to Fortress and/or our subsidiaries and partner companies, or acquisitions or financings that would promote future growth.
+The restrictions imposed by such provisions may also inhibit our and certain of our subsidiaries and partner companies' ability to enter into certain transactions or arrangements that management otherwise believes would be in our or such partner companies that would result in cash inflows to Fortress and/or our subsidiaries and partner companies, or acquisitions or financings that would promote future growth.